-The Safety Canopy deploys during significant side crashes or when a certain likelihood of a rollover event is detected by the rollover sensor.
+The Safety Canopy deploys during significant side crashes or when a certain likelihood of a rollover event is detected.
 The Safety Canopy is mounted to the roof side-rail sheet metal, behind the headliner, above each row of seats.
-In certain sideways crashes or rollover events, the

-Safety Canopy will be activated, regardless of which seats are occupied.
+In certain sideways crashes or rollover events, the Safety Canopy will be activated, regardless of which seats are occupied.
 The Safety Canopy inflates between the side window area and occupants to further enhance protection provided in side impact crashes and rollover events.

-The system consists of the following:
+The system consists of:

-- Safety Canopy curtain airbags above the trim panels over the front and rear side windows identified by a label or wording on the headliner or roof-pillar trim. - A flexible headliner which opens above the side doors to allow air curtain deployment
+- Safety Canopy curtain airbags above the trim panels over the front and rear side windows identified by a label or wording on the headliner or roof-pillar trim. - A flexible headliner which opens above the side doors to allow air curtain deployment and Airbag Indicator (page 60).

 Crash sensors and monitoring system with a readiness indicator.
-See Crash Sensors and Airbag
+See Crash Sensors